Sears CEO Lampert blames company's woes on 'irresponsible' media

-HOFFMAN ESTATES, Ill.
-(Reuters) - Sears Holdings Corp (SHLD.O) Chief Executive Officer Edward Lampert blasted the media on Wednesday for "unfairly singling out" the company over the past decade and blamed "irresponsible" coverage for the retailer's woes.
+HOFFMAN ESTATES, Ill., May 10 (Reuters) - Sears Holdings Corp Chief Executive Officer Edward Lampert blasted the media on Wednesday for "unfairly singling out" the company over the past decade and blamed "irresponsible" coverage for the retailer's woes.

 Sears, once the largest U.S. retailer, warned investors in March there was a chance it may not be able to continue as a going concern after years of losses and declining sales.

-About two dozen mid-size retailers have filed for Chapter 11 bankruptcy in the past two years amid fierce online competition and rapidly changing consumer tastes, while large department stores like Macy's Inc (M.N) and J C Penney Company Inc (JCP.N) have announced store closures for this year.

-Lampert, a hedge fund investor who is rarely seen in public, kicked off his appearance at an annual shareholders' meeting at Sears' headquarters in Hoffman Estates, Illinois with a slideshow of headlines about the company's financial distress, dating back to 2008. (bit.ly/2qtqFL8)
+Lampert, a hedge fund investor who is rarely seen in public, kicked off his appearance at an annual shareholders' meeting at Sears' headquarters in Hoffman Estates with a slideshow of headlines about the company's financial distress, dating back to 2008.

 "You'd think it was from a month ago, but it's literally been going on for a decade," Lampert told about 70 people in attendance.

-The company has not reported a profit for six years, which Lampert compared to Amazon.com Inc's (AMZN.O) early unprofitable growth.
-He predicted people will look back and wonder how they missed the Sears' turnaround, which he said would be driven by the Shop Your Way rewards program.
+The company has not reported a profit for six years, which Lampert compared to Amazon.com Inc's early unprofitable growth.
+He predicted people will look back and wonder how they missed the Sears' turnaround, which he said would be driven by the Shop Your Way loyalty program.

-Six shareholders questioned Lampert, including one who praised the CEO's hard work and efforts to return Sears to profitability but asked if Lampert was in denial about the company's losses and paranoid.

-Lampert refuted his question, saying there were "behind-the-scenes" counterparties trying to take advantage of the company's situation and that he was trying to adapt and preserve as many jobs as possible.

-Last year Sears teamed up with ride-services company Uber Technologies Inc [UBER.UL] to give members loyalty points for trips.
+Last year Sears teamed up with ride-services company Uber Technologies to give members loyalty points for trips.
 Lampert said he was trying to strike more such partnerships to boost overall sales.

 "We do believe that the more points people accumulate, the more they'll shop with us," Lampert said.